Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Introduction

-In the context of the problem of missing outcome data, often referred to as \textit{attrition} or \textit{loss-to-follow-up} \citep{attrition,biele2019bias}, significant attention has been given to establishing sufficient recoverability criteria for causal effects in scenarios where the missingness mechanism is influenced by the exposure, pre-exposure variables and by non-\textit{forbidden} variables ---those not descending from intermediate nodes in causal pathways from the exposure to the outcome \citep{ShpitserRobin10,Oset}.
-Solutions for additive, cumulative, and quantile causal effects have been advanced, including those based on sequential factorizations and covariate adjustment \citep{Mohan2014}, such as the $g$- and \textit{$m$-adjustment} formulas \citep{Correa_Tian_Bareinboim_2018,saadati2019adjustment}; through \textit{double inverse probability weighting} (DIPW) \citep{HuberDW}; and via techniques that incorporate both covariate adjustment and weighting \citep{DREE,Wei2022,dw,Tang2024}.
-The latter type of approach has become favored for its \textit{double robustness} property, which guarantees consistency of the estimator even when either the outcome model or the (double-) weighting model is misspecified, but not both \citep{DRbookVariance,mcisaac2017,AIPW2017}.
+In the context of the problem of missing outcome data, often referred to as \textit{attrition} or \textit{loss-to-follow-up} \citep{attrition,biele2019bias}, significant attention has been given to establishing sufficient recovery criteria for causal effects in scenarios where the missingness mechanism is influenced by the exposure, pre-exposure variables, and non-\textit{forbidden} variables, i.e., those not descending from intermediate nodes in causal pathways from the exposure to the outcome \citep{ShpitserRobin10,Oset}.
+Solutions for additive, cumulative, and quantile causal effects have been advanced, including those based on sequential factorizations and covariate adjustment \citep{Mohan2014} ---such as the \textit{generalized adjustment criteria} (GAC) \citep{Correa_Tian_Bareinboim_2018} and the \textit{$m$-adjustment} criteria \citep{saadati2019adjustment}---, through \textit{double inverse probability weighting} (DIPW) \citep{HuberDW}, and via techniques that incorporate both covariate adjustment and sample weighting \citep{DREE,Wei2022,dw,Tang2024}.
+The latter type of approach has become favored for its \textit{double robustness} property, which guarantees consistency of the estimator even when either the outcome model or the propensity score models are misspecified, but not both simultaneously \citep{DRbookVariance,mcisaac2017,AIPW2017}.

 In contrast, settings that involve forbidden nodes or possible descendants of the exposure have garnered less attention, despite their potential to more accurately model attrition mechanisms in various empirical contexts.
-In these cases, recoverability can be assessed via the identification algorithm by \citet{Bhattacharya2020} or the search-based heuristic by \citet{tikka2021causal}.
+In these cases, recoverability can be assessed via the identification algorithm by \citet{Bhattacharya2020} or the search-based heuristic developed by \citet{tikka2021causal}.
 Conditions outlined by \citet{Mohan2014} for the \textit{simple attrition} case effectively cover this setting under an exogenous or randomized treatment assignment.
-However, to the best of our knowledge, only \citet{Huber} provides itemized sufficient criteria for recovering additive causal effects in the special case of attrition with \textit{selection-outcome intermediate confounding} (SOIC), where exposure-outcome confounding must also be addressed simultaneously.
+However, to the best of our knowledge, only \citet{Huber} provides itemized sufficient criteria for recovering additive causal effects in cases of attrition with \textit{selection-outcome intermediate confounding} (SOIC), where a descendant of the exposure confounds the outcome and its selection indicator.

 This article makes two primary contributions.
 First, we provide sufficient conditions that enable the recovery of causal effects from attrition in structures where existing criteria fall short.
 Second, we introduce the \textit{targeted sequential regression} (TSR) estimator for the \textit{average treatment effect} (ATE) when the recovered estimand involves two sequential regressions models.